Scroll to navigation

 Returns a reference to the first element in the container.

-Calling front on an empty container is undefined.
+Calling front on an empty container causes undefined behavior.

 Parameters